'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 I find this story amazing because they helped her even though it would cause them to lose the game!

-Carlos G. almost 4 years ago from USA
+Carlos G. about 4 years ago from USA

 Wow.
 I started crying, a most touching story.
 I wish I could have the courage to do things like that I would be one of the girls in the background watching because I am to scared to help others when I am competing against them.
 I think I'm inspired.
 Thank you girls.

-Bella A. almost 4 years ago from USA
+Bella A. about 4 years ago from USA

 This is great

-Joshua V almost 4 years ago from Adrian
+Joshua V about 4 years ago from Adrian

 This is good

-Josh, V almost 4 years ago from Adrian
+Josh, V about 4 years ago from Adrian

 I absolutely love these billboards, they are so inspiring.
 I especially love the one on sportsmanship.
 As a softball player myself, I can relate to how much each team had at stake and it gives me chills to think of all that those girls sacrificed.